databricks/spark-training/strata_2013/index.md

    12/08/18 21:07:34 ERROR DataNucleus.Plugin: Bundle "org.eclipse.jdt.core" requires "org.eclipse.text" but it cannot be resolved.
    </pre>

+   <b>FAQ:</b> If you see errors like these, you might have copied and pasted a line break, and should be able to remove it to get rid of the errors.

+   <pre>13/02/05 21:22:16 INFO parse.ParseDriver: Parsing command: CR
+   FAILED: Parse Error: line 1:0 cannot recognize input near 'CR' '<EOF>' '<EOF>'</pre>

 2. Let's create a table containing all English records and cache it in the cluster's memory.

    ~~~
    shark> create table wikistats_cached as select * from wikistats where project_code="en";
+   ......
+   Time taken: 127.5 seconds
+   13/02/05 21:57:34 INFO CliDriver: Time taken: 127.5 seconds
    ~~~

 3. Do a simple count to get the number of English records.
 If you have some familiarity working with databases, note that "`count(1)`" is the syntax in Hive for performing a count(*) operation.
 The Hive syntax is described at https://cwiki.apache.org/confluence/display/Hive/GettingStarted